DavidDimon/usercrud/README.md

 - React router

 # Disclaimer

-This project is created for tests and studies porposes
+This project was created for tests